raspiblitz/raspiblitz/READMEv1.7.2.md

 Then the blockchain needs to sync up and you should be back to normal.

-## Make a RaspiBlitz out of your Umbrel or MyNode
+## Make a RaspiBlitz out of your Umbrel, Citadel or MyNode

-Another kind of migration is when you already run a full node with the Umbrel or myNode software and you like to change it to RaspiBlitz without closing channels.
+Another kind of migration is when you already run a full node with the Umbrel, Citadel or myNode software and you like to change it to RaspiBlitz without closing channels.
 You basically have all the hardware needed and just need to change software.
 You don't need the [LCD from the shopping list](#amazon-shopping-list-buy-parts--build-it-yourself) - RaspiBlitz can also run without an LCD.